TushaarGhadge/mstraining-activities/README.md

   * Feign client - is usd to communicate with other microservice to achieve dynamic calling and load balancing.
   * resilience4j - is used to implement circuit breaker pattern
   * zipkin distributed tracing - is implemented using sleuth ,rabbitmq and zipkin client
+  * Applications are deployed on IBM kuberntes cluster.

 ----
 ## URL's